Randomization

 Randomization algorithms:

-Select your options, then choose Save.
+Select Save.

 Step 3: Configure algorithm-specific settings

-Stratified Permuted Block Design (example)
+Stratified Permuted Block settings

 SettingDescription

-Block sizeNumber of subjects per block (e.g., 4 = balanced in groups of 4)
+Block sizeNumber of subjects per block.

 Select Submit to save.